Leasehold alterations

 Complete an application to seek written consent carry out alterations to a leasehold property.

-To carry out an alteration to your property, you have to receive written conditional consent from the landlord.
+To carry out an alteration to your property, you have to receive written conditional consent from us (Leasehold Services) in the first instance.

-- Provide us full details of the works proposed (including plans, drawings, and measurements where possible) you intend to carry out (before and after).
-Ensuring that the proposed area is owned and demised to you.
+• Provide full details of the works (including plans, before and after drawings, and measurements where possible) you intend to carry out

-- Provide details of a reputable contractor with public liability insurance of up to £1 million who will carry out the work to an acceptable standard that meets health and safety requirements.
+• Provide details of a reputable contractor who will carry out the works.
+Your contractor should have public indemnity insurance of up to £1million and must be able to carry out the work to an acceptable standard that meets health and safety requirements and fire regulations.

-- Provide a Structural Engineer's report if removing internal walls (whether partition or supporting walls) and to ensure that the application does not cause damage or depreciation to the structure or value of the building.
+• Provide a Structural Engineer's report if removing internal walls (whether partition or supporting walls) and ensure that the proposed works do not cause damage or depreciation to the structure or value of the building.

 After you submit the application